gtsifrikas/Droste/README.md

 ```

 ### Reuse in flight
-When you want to get a resource that is expensive from a cache/fetcher, for example NetworkFetcher, you can use `.reuseInFlight` operator to consolidate all requests that have the same key provided that the first request has not yet finished.
-A example of this scenario is a chat app that has the same avatar multiple times on the screen and each avatar makes it's own request from the cache.
-Using this operator actually only one request will be made for the image which all avatars will share it's response.
+When you want to get an expensive resource from a cache/fetcher (e.g. `NetworkFetcher`), you can use `.reuseInFlight` operator to consolidate all requests that have the same key provided, when there is already an in-flight request for the same key.
+An example of this scenario is, a chat app that presents the same avatar multiple times on the screen and each avatar makes its own request from the cache.
+Using this operator means that only one request will be made and any subsequent requests will share the response of the first one.

 #### Example
 ```swift